rehabstudio/yer/README.md

 ####grunt

-This compress and compiles all of the scss and css files, also runs __grunt libs__
+This will compress and compile all of the scss and css files, also runs __grunt libs__

 ####grunt libs

 This minifys and concats all the files within the _js/lib_ folder and outputs to __dev.projectname.lib.js__ in the _js_ folder.

 ####grunt build

+This puts all of the javascript files ( _libs and src_ ) into one file at the end of a project.
+The contents are outputting to __projectname.mins.js__ in the _js_ folder.